 - Bicycling.
 I ride regularly, mainly for exercise.
 The hilly back roads in the countryside around Charlottesville afford excellent challenges of all levels.
 My wife and I have taken great trips in the California wine country and in the Czech Republic with Backroads and would recommend guide services such as this to anyone looking for an organized biking trip.

 - Astronomy.
 I have a five-inch refracting telescope, and enjoy taking it out occasionally to look at planets, comets, and galaxies—the perfect activity for a contemplative evening.
 This has triggered some reading in the area.
 As a beginning astronomer, I am figuratively and literally in the dark.

 - Cooking, wine tasting, and eating.
 My idea of a good evening is to spend it experimenting in the kitchen or around a dinner table.
 See my recipe for Veal Piccata a la John Lewis.
-For dining out in Charlottesville, visit The Tavern (for breakfast grits and pancakes), Big Jim’s (for country music and barbeque) and Bizou Restaurant (for fusion diner/nouvelle cuisine).
+For dining out in Charlottesville, visit the C&O Restaurant (best entrees and quiet ambiance), Red Pump Restaurant (nouvelle cuisine and excellent gourmet pizza), Alley Light (excellent tapas-style food), and Bizou Restaurant (for fusion diner).

 - Foreign travel.
 This satisfies a love of history and a need for exploration.
 Consulting and academic work take me out of the country a few times each year.
 I look for ways to connect with old friends, and to discover new regions.